Watch The Big Deel

 Communicate your compensation strategies to new hires during the onboarding phase.
 You can include all your policies in your employee handbook and on the company intranet.
 Giving simple, jargon-free explanations with multiple translations will ensure your policies are accessible regardless of each employee’s nationality or financial background.

 When necessary, make company-wide updates using your internal messenger or email.
 You can explain the rationale for changing your compensation strategy and avoid any confusion.
+And for maximum impact, create learning courses for managers and employees to ensure everybody is on the same page.

 10. Regularly reviewing and adjusting compensation strategies